DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \section{Results}

 Recall, our methodology uses CT logs to identify \emph{use of domains before} they show up in the CZDS zone snapshots.
-From 1 Nov 2023 to 31 Jan 2024, we found 6.8 million domain names (\autoref{tab:agg_stat_nrd}) that are not in the CZDS zone snapshots.
+From 1 Nov 2023 to 31 Jan 2024, we found 6.8 million domain names (\autoref{tab:agg_stat_nrd}) that did not appear in the CZDS zone snapshot before we saw them in the CT logs.
 These $6.8M$ domain names are either transient domains or eventually show up in the next CZDS zone snapshots.
 Most of these domains (3.7M) were in \dns{.com}, followed by \dns{.xyz} (300K) and \dns{.shop} (284K).

-When comparing our list of detected newly registered domains to the diff between two daily CZDS zone snapshots, we found that our methodology identified 42\% of the newly registered domains before they were published in the zone snapshots in our 3 month observation period.
+When comparing our list of detected newly registered domains to the diff between two daily CZDS zone snapshots, we found that our methodology identified 42\% of the newly registered domains before they were published in the zone snapshots in our 3-month observation period.
 The remaining 58\% did not have certificates issued immediately.
-Since our goal is to identify transient domains \ie, domains that do not show up in zone snapshots, this comparison is purely functional.
+Since our goal is to identify transient domains \ie domains that do not show up in zone snapshots, this comparison is purely functional.